Totem-Studios/lotus/how-to-contribute.md

 ---

 Feel free to contribute in any way you can, either by contributing code, filing bug reports, or helping with documentation.
 Thank you!

+For any questions feel free to reach out to _Pontus Henriksson_ at `pontus@henriksson.space`